UnitexGramLab/unitex-governance/governance.md

 * Documentation is licensed under the terms of the [GNU Free Documentation License version 1.3][GFDL] (GFDL), as published by the Free Software Foundation.

 * Unitex/GramLab includes copyrighted third-party libraries licensed under the terms of the [Apache Software License version 2.0][Apache-2.0] (Apache-2.0), the [BSD 2-Clause License][BSD-2-Clause] (BSD License), and the [MIT License][MIT] (MIT).
 All  third-party packages are copyright by their respective authors.

+#### Project Code of Conduct

+Unitex/GramLab is intended to be a safe, welcoming space for collaboration.
+All contributors and participants are expected to adhere to the [Contributor Covenant version 1.4](http://contributor-covenant.org/version/1/4/code_of_conduct.md) code of conduct.
+To report violations, send an email to unitex-devel@univ-mlv.fr.

 #### Getting support